 Appeagle: You administer one of the largest seller forums on Yahoo.
 What are some of the biggest concerns you hear from other sellers that you mentor?
 How do their concerns help you modify your strategies as a selling coach and seller?

-Bob Willey: I hear all sorts of concerns, from not being able to find product, to concerns about dealing with Amazon, to restrictions, and just the general learning curve.
+Bob Willey: I hear all sorts of concerns, from not being able to find product, to concerns about dealing with Amazon, to product and category restrictions, and just the general learning curve.
 I have been able to hone in on specific needs and do customized one-on-one coaching, so nothing cookie-cutter, totally geared to the needs of the seller I am working with.
-I spoke at SCOE-Seattle, an Amazon conference, in early August on "Sourcing for Amazon & FBA".
+I spoke at SCOE-Seattle, an Amazon conference, in early August on "Sourcing for Amazon & FBA."

 Appeagle: Some of the most recent controversial topics relating to Amazon have been the HBA category suspensions and counterfeit Disney’s Frozen merchandise.
 What kinds of outcomes have you seen from both of these occurrences?